KillrVideo/killrvideo.github.io/src/site/docs/development/functional-specs.md

 To facilitate the creation of implementations in additional languages, we provide here the functional specifications for each service.

-_Note: This page is a work in progress._

 ## Comment Service

 ### CommentOnVideo Operation